thibaultyou/prompt-library/src/system_prompts/prompt_analysis_agent/prompt.md

 3. Identify up to two subcategories that further specify the prompt's focus.
 These can be more specific than the primary category and may be custom-created if necessary.
   <thinking>Look for secondary themes or specific applications within the prompt.
 Ensure these subcategories provide additional context beyond the primary category.</thinking>

-4. Generate a list of 4-6 searchable tags that accurately represent the prompt's key attributes:
+4. Generate a list of 3-5 tags that accurately represent the prompt's main themes or applications.
+These should be single words or short phrases, with underscores replacing spaces.
-  - Include at least one tag for the prompt's domain/field (e.g., software_development, healthcare)
-  - Include at least one tag for the prompt's function/action (e.g., code_generation, analysis)
-  - Include specific technologies or methodologies if relevant (e.g., git, react, cognitive_therapy)
-  - Include skill level or scope if applicable (e.g., beginner, enterprise)
-  - Format all tags in snake_case (lowercase with underscores between words)
-  - Keep each tag concise (1-2 words is ideal)
-  - Avoid overly generic tags like "ai" or "helper" that don't differentiate prompts
-  <thinking>Create a balanced set of tags that would help users find this prompt when searching by different criteria - function, domain, technology, and application area.
-These should facilitate discovery both when browsing and searching.</thinking>
+  <thinking>Consider key concepts, technologies, or methodologies mentioned in the prompt.
+Aim for a mix of general and specific tags to aid in searchability.</thinking>

 5. Craft a concise, one-line description of the prompt that:
   - Captures the main purpose or function